This book replaces a previous title: A Consciousness of Being

 Science is the pinnacle of human evolution.

-For many hundreds of years, the greatest minds have examined every aspect of creation; every particle, every star, every rock, every chemical, every living creature, every event in time and space – literally everything you can name has been studied and studied and studied some more.
+For many hundreds of years, the greatest minds examined every aspect of creation; every particle, every star, every rock, every chemical, every living creature, every event in time and space – literally everything you can name has been studied and studied and studied some more.
 And we have the answers to show for it.
 Libraries filled with books, warehouses guarding trillions of terabytes of data; a knowledge base so vast, it boggles the mind.
 Every day we ask new questions, and every day we learn more.

 Yet nowhere in that mountain of knowledge do we find the question that should be foremost on our minds: